-Which should come first — paying off debt or saving?
-Many financial advisors recommend people in their twenties save 15% of their income, but simple math suggests getting rid of debt is better for your bank account.
+Which should come first: paying off debt or saving?
+Many financial advisors recommend people in their twenties save 15% of their income, but simple math suggests getting rid of debt (particularly high-interest debt) is better for your financial health.

 It’s not a question of whether you will have unexpected expenses, it’s a question of when and how much.
-If you have no money saved away, then you run the risk of falling further into debt when emergencies arise and expenses pop up.
-Without any savings, a $500 bill charged on a 17% interest credit card would cost you $659, and take 3 years and 7 months to repay making minimum monthly payments.
+If you have no money saved, you run the risk of falling further into debt when emergencies arise.

-Studies show that people who develop positive financial habits early on in their lives are more likely to make smart financial decisions as they grow older, so even while you are paying off debt consider getting in the habit of saving small amounts.
-Once you are debt-free, preserve your habit by continuing to make monthly payments into a savings or investment account.
+Studies show that people who develop positive financial habits early in their lives are more likely to make smart financial decisions as they grow older.
+Even while you’re paying off debt, consider getting in the habit of saving small amounts at the same time.
+Once you’re debt-free, preserve your habit by continuing to make periodic payments into a savings or investment account.

-The most dramatic difference is between Case 3 and Case 4, but the power of compounding is best illustrated by comparing Case 1 and Case 4.
+The most dramatic difference is between Case 3 and Case 4 in the Forbes article , but the power of compounding is best illustrated by comparing Case 1 and Case 4.
 Both invested the same amount of money for 20 years, but because Case 1 started saving early the account continued to earn interest for 20 years and would be worth over $4.5M, while Case 4’s would be valued at $469K.

 The bottom line on saving vs. paying down debt